The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✗ Some features require higher tiers

-✗ Limited reporting options in basic plans
+✗ Limited reporting options on basic plans

-• Pro: $39 per user/month - enhances capabilities with AI features and territory management
+• Pro: $39/user/month — AI features, territory management

 4. Salesforce: Best for enterprise-level customization